-Date Description of Activity Resulting in Flaring that Required Causal Analyses Lessons Learned Flaring Activity caused by an Emergency or Other Cause (Note 1) March - April 2007 Flaring occurred during the D&R startup following the planned maintenance turnaround: March 29, 2007 Isolation of a piping system for a drain valve replacement required product splitter C-240 overhead gases to be routed to the relief header and resulted in flaring.
-March 31, 2007 Blocking-in a valve at K-940 suction manifold caused hydrogen product from #4 Rheniformer to be routed to the D&R relief system and the relief gases exceeded the FGR capacity.
-March 31, 2007 Routing hydrogen from #5 Rheniformer during its start-up to the D&R relief system caused flaring.
+Date Description of Activity Resulting in Flaring that Required Causal Analyses Lessons Learned Flaring Activity caused by an Emergency or Other Cause (Note 1) March - April 2007 Flaring occurred during the D&amp;R startup following the planned maintenance turnaround: March 29, 2007 Isolation of a piping system for a drain valve replacement required product splitter C-240 overhead gases to be routed to the relief header and resulted in flaring.
+March 31, 2007 Blocking-in a valve at K-940 suction manifold caused hydrogen product from #4 Rheniformer to be routed to the D&amp;R relief system and the relief gases exceeded the FGR capacity.
+March 31, 2007 Routing hydrogen from #5 Rheniformer during its start-up to the D&amp;R relief system caused flaring.
 April 1, 2007 A high liquid level in the knock-out drum of FGR compressors K-1171 and K-1171A caused the compressors to trip.
-The drain valve was replaced.
-Unblocked K-940 suction and corrected the suction manifolding.
-Retrained operators on proper procedures when blocking the K-940 suction.
-Operation procedures were updated to avoid sending hydrogen from #5 Rheniformer during its start-up to relief system.
 A closed valve at the bottom of C-1180 was identified and opened.
 Startup - Not Emergency April 23, 2007 Flaring occurred due to unplanned shutdown of feed gas compressor K-1900 during the HNC plant startup.
 Operations updated start-up procedures and conducted operator crew discussion on actions taken in response to high priority alarms.
 A total column level alarm was added on all HNC distillation sections.
 Startup - Not Emergency May 10, 2007 TKC reactor module shutdown for periodic maintenance and catalyst replacement.
 The shutdown was conducted in a planned and controlled manner and efforts were made to minimize flaring duration and the quantity of emissions.
 The IMPACT team has been continuously improving TKC module shutdown procedures and flaring due to catalyst replacement has been significantly decreased.
 Shutdown - Not Emergency